Dornier Do 217: Do 217 K

 To replace the Do 217, the RLM planned for the He 177 A-3 and A-5 to be the long-range carrier aircraft for missiles, owing to the lack of BMW engines to power the Dornier but problems with the engine reliability of the He 177A led to the failure of the plan.
 The Battle of Stalingrad used up more and more aircrew which prevented them retraining on the Do 217 for glide bomb operations.
 Owing to the problems with the He 177A, Air Inspector General Erhard Milch returned his attention to the Do 217 and demanded a greater number of improved variants for Precision-guided munition (PGM) operations.

 In early 1942, tests on a new and improved, completely glazed cockpit for the Do 217 series had been underway at the Hamburger Schiffbauanstalt (Hamburg Shipbuilding Institute).
 E-2s were fitted with a new streamlined "stepless cockpit" following its conceptual debut in January 1938 for the He 111P, as this design philosophy became the standard for almost all German bombers later in World War II, which eliminated the separate windscreen panels for the pilot of earlier versions of the Do 217.
 The lower nose of the K-version also retained the Bola inverted-casemate gondola for a rearwards-aimed ventral defensive armament emplacement, with its forward end fully incorporated with the new nose glazing design.
 The testing for this new well-framed cockpit glazing format for the later models of the Do 217, was carried out at the Shipbuilding Institute in Hamburg.
 The design of the cockpit was put to the test using water pressure to simulate a speed of 700 km/h.
 Only a few of the glass panels failed, caused by inadequate mounting.
 The cabin design passed the tests easily.
 Initial flights took place on 31 March 1942 after teething problems had been resolved.
 The Do 217 K V1 flew with BMW 801A-1s from Löwenthal and Erprobungsstelle Rechlin.
 This was followed by the ten-airframe pre-production batch, Do 217 K-01 to K-010.
 Mass production of the Do 217 K-1 began at the Dornier factory at Wismar.

 The first prototype, a modified E-2 flew on 31 March 1942, with the aircraft showing higher maximum speed owing to reduced drag.
 The Do 217 K entered production from September 1942.
-BMW believed that the type could reach an operational ceiling of 7,000 m, notwithstanding an A.U.W of 16.8 tonnes.
+BMW believed that the type could reach an operational ceiling of 7,000 m, notwithstanding a MTOW of 16.8 tonnes.
 Tests at Peenemünde in June and July 1943 showed that while the Do 217K could carry and deploy a Fritz-X PGM, it was still controllable.